jrxlab/live_cell_phenotyping_capture_proc/README.md

 How to use DVtoZeiss.py

-If you have only the file with DV coordinates for the 20 fields, the function will used our marker point coordinates to compute the conversion:
+If you have only the file with DV coordinates for the 20 fields, the function will used our marker point coordinates to compute the conversion :

 ```py
 >>> import DVtoZeiss